 As a travel editor, I’ve seen a few journalists fall prey to this travel nightmare.
 And I've sighed in anguish for them as well as relief, grateful to not be the one staring at the empty airport luggage carousel.
 Waiting.
 Hoping.

 Until my recent media trip to the French Alps.
 Tag, I was it.

 So what was meant to be three-days spent skiing and seeing what the kings of the all-inclusive, Club Med had up their sleeve with the opening of their new Grand Massif ski resort, turned into a rigmarole of coming up with a plan B, forking out in Euros and rotating and washing the little I had with me as I tried to get updates on my bag’s whereabout.
-(Don't miss the full review - subscribe to the free Travaller24 newsletter here)
+(Read the full review here - subscribe to the free Travaller24 newsletter for more top trends and destination guides here)

 What I learned hard and fast is that there are three stages of grief that you will undoubtedly go through during a situation like this – here they are along with a few coping tips picked up along the way.

 ALSO SEE: How affordable are skiing holidays for South Africans, really?

 Stage 1: Denial

 When travelling in a group the dynamics are usually that you get clued up on the itinerary and stick to the unspoken, golden rule – don’t be the late one holding up the train, bus or plane.

 There I stood, cautiously optimistic.
 After my second walk around the carousel, watching one lonely black hardtop bag – similar to mine, but not mine – circling in the now near-deserted baggage hall at Geneva International – I was forced to accept my fate.
 My group stood to one side.
 Waiting.